paul-grassi/800-63A-ImplGuide/2_Identity-Assurance-Levels-and-Risk-Management.md

 As seen in the case example, there is no proof requirement until IAL2.

 ## Determining the Necessary Evidence

+> Paul: This is when things get good, but I am not sure this section is the right place.
+If we decide to can this section since we have a -3 document, this would really be Step 1 in getting proofing right, so a later chapter may make sense.

-Once the identity assurance level for a system or subsystem has been selected, the CSP can determine the evidence required for identity proofing.
+Once the identity assurance level for a system or subsystem has been selected, the CSP can determine the attributes and identity evidence required to satisfy their use case.

 Beside the information provided by the applicant during the enrollment process –please note that the word “information” here is intended to convey information provided in the content of an evidence document, and not solely knowledge or the applicant’s say-so, which alone is not sufficient for proofing—, the validation step may also require evidence from an applicant as dictated by the requirements of the CSP.
 Submitting evidence this way in multiple stages can become burdensome for an applicant.
 It is important to consider collecting the appropriate evidence up-front to avoid requiring the user to perform multiple interactions in order to establish and account.